h3x4d3c1m4l/devtools/README.md

 Additionally I'd like this project to serve as a sample and demo for GitHub Actions, GitHub Pages and Flutter Web.

-When a PR is merged to the `main` branch, it gets deployed here: https://h3x4d3c1m4l.github.io/devtools/
+When a commit has been pushed to the `main` branch, it gets deployed here: <https://h3x4d3c1m4l.github.io/devtools/>.

 ## This tool currently contains (some) solutions for